 .
 The project test continues without debugger.

 To modify the code to run, modify the code in the project editor when running the test.
 A window indicates that a test is currently run and it asks whether the test must be stopped.
 Do not stop the test, make the desired change and resume the test.

 5. Running code while specifying the line of code to run (Backspace)

 You can indicate the line that must be run to the debugger.
 This line of code can be found before or after the line of code currently run.
 This feature is useful if the code to run was modified.

-The stop mode of test (and the stop mode of debugger) can be configured in the display options of code editor:
+The test (and debugger) stop mode can be configured in the options of the code editor:

 - On the "Home" tab, in the "Environment" group, expand "Options" and select "Options of the code editor".